 From the Danish islands known as the Faeroes, nearly 200 miles north-west of the Shetlands, a large fleet of auxiliary fishing vessels sails very year to catch cod in North Atlantic waters.
 The fishing community in these islands is descended from the Vikings of olden times and the Viking tradition persists.
-This chapter is by D Wilson MacArthur and gives a vivid account of the life of the fisherfolk.
+This chapter gives a vivid account of the life of the fisherfolk.

 A SPEED OF 21 KNOTS is given by the two sets of turbines in the Orion.
 The turbines develop a total shaft horse-power of 24,000, and are designed to run at 1,715 revolutions a minute.
 Twins crews are driven through single reduction gearing.
 Either propeller has four blades of manganese bronze weighing 3½ ton, and has a diameter of 19 feet.
 Steam is supplied by four large and two small boilers burning oil fuel under the forced-draught closed-air duct system with open stokeholds.
 The Orion has an overall length of 665 feet, a moulded breadth of 82 feet and a moulded depth of 47 ft 6 in.
 She has a displacement of 28,400 tons and a draught of 30 feet.

 THE AFTER END OF THE SUPERSTRUCTURE viewed from the main deck.
 This impressive photograph shows to good effect the straight-forward shipshape character of the Orion.
 On the main deck - C Deck - is an open-air swimming-pool, with dressing-rooms, shower-baths and the tavern adjacent.
 There are eight decks in the Orion.